-The FHCF also has the statutory authority to procure reinsurance and engage in other financial transactions to maximize capacity.
-Since 2015, the FHCF negotiated private risk transfer arrangements under this authority that were beneficial to the FHCF and to its participating insurers and were not disruptive to Florida's overall risk transfer market from a macro perspective.
-Given changes in the current risk transfer environment (the reinsurance market has experienced Florida loss development, global catastrophic losses since 2017, and has been further impacted by COVID-19), there is not an abundance of additional capital as there was in prior years and reinsurance pricing has significantly hardened.
-As such, the FHCF has decided not to participate in a private reinsurance placement for the 2020/2021 FHCF contract year.
+Each year as the FHCF prepares administratively for the upcoming hurricane season, consideration is given to the projected financial condition of the FHCF, the availability and affordability of statutorily allowed financing mechanisms, and the estimated borrowing capacity.
+The overarching goal is to determine the best method to maximize the FHCF's ongoing claims-paying capacity for the current and future seasons.
+In prior years, the FHCF negotiated private risk transfer arrangements under this authority that were beneficial to the FHCF and to its participating insurers and were not disruptive to Florida's overall risk transfer market from a macro perspective.
+Given the current conditions of the risk transfer market, the FHCF did not participate in a private reinsurance placement for the 2022/2023 FHCF contract year.

-With the projected fund balance and \$0.65 billion of pre-event bonds, the FHCF's liquid resources for the Contract Year would be \$12.31 billion, which would require an additional \$4.69 of post-event bonds to reach the FHCF's statutory limit of \$17 billion.
+With the projected fund balance of \$12.7 billion and \$3.500 billion of pre-event bonds, the FHCF's liquid resources for the Contract Year would be \$16.2 billion, which would require an additional \$0.8 billion of post-event bonds to reach the FHCF's statutory limit of \$17 billion.
+If a covered event exhausts the FHCF's statutory limit, the \$3.5 billion in pre-event bonds can be used for the current season or preserved for subsequent season.
+The potential post-event bonding needed could be up to \$4.3 billion.

-12/31/2020 Pre-Event Additional Estimated Claims Projected Fund Balance Reinsurance Bonds Bonding Needed Paying Capacity \$ 11,660,000,000 + \$0 + \$650,000,000 + \$4,690,000,000 = \$17,000,000,000
+12/31/2022 Projected Fund Balance Reinsurance Pre-Event Bonds Additional Bonding Needed • Estimated Claims Paying Capacity \$ 12,672,000,000 + \$0 + \$3,500,000,000 + \$828,000,000 = \$17,000,000,000

-For more information on estimated bonding capacity, as well as estimated subsequent season capacity, select "Bonding Program" on the SBA's FHCF website at www.sbafla.com/fhcf.
+For more information on estimated bonding capacity, as well as estimated subsequent season capacity, please visit the FHCF website at www.sbafla.com/fhcf.